-To this day, I have worked at UQAM, at the Canadian Space Agency (CSA) and at Les Pros de la Photo in Montreal.
-At the CSA I learned how to work with the Unity engine and AR tech.
-I implemented voice and gesture commands for the International Space Station simulator on Microsoft's Hololens.
-In my other work experiences, I have mostly used C# and the ASP.NET core framework to do web development.
+To this day, I have worked at Nightborn, UQAM, the Canadian Space Agency (CSA), and at Les Pros de la Photo in Montreal.
+At the CSA I learned how to work with the Unity engine and AR tech by working on a simulator of the ISS for the Hololens.

 Each year, I like to volunteer at various video game-related events.
-Since 2016, I have been the LAN director at Otakuthon where I manage a team of volunteers and organize every aspect of the LAN gaming department.
-After starting at Otakuthon, I also started volunteering for Dreamhack Montreal and LAN ETS.
-For both events, I help set up the various installations before and I am part of the tech support crew during them.
-I also started helping with the logistics department for Dreamhack.
+Since 2016, I have been the LAN director at Otakuthon where I manage a team of volunteers.
+I also started volunteering for Dreamhack Montreal and LAN ETS where I work with the logistics and the tech support crews.

 Université du Québec, Montreal

 I made this game during an optional course at ETS (log725) with two teammates.

 This game is a roguelike sidescroller where the character can fight zombies in a randomly generated level to gain money to unlock a second character.
 The two characters can be switched at any moment and their attacks combo to do more damage (fire DOT + wind = fire tornado).
 At the furthest point from the entrance in the generated level, there is an exit that leads to the boss.